Gourmet & Cooking tour to Ukraine

-Of course, the greatest impact on the national Ukrainian cuisine had the culinary traditions of the Ancient Rus', but after a long period of domination of the Golden Horde, the growth of two originally sister nutritional systems went different ways: if in Russian cuisine due to the complexity of agriculture and animal husbandry, in northern regions main Tatar cuisine dishes were not assimilated, still the Ukrainian cuisine interpreted those in its own way, and on their basis other, absolutely unique recipes have been created.
-Within a private gastronomic tour, travelers are told that many researchers explain the differences in the same dishes from different regions of Ukraine by the very fact that the areas not so affected by the Mongol-Tatar invasion experienced greater influence of European traditions, Hungarian, Greek and German cuisines.
+Of course, the greatest impact on the national Ukrainian cuisine had the culinary traditions of the Ancient Rus', but after a long period of domination by the Golden Horde, the growth of two originally sister nutritional systems went different ways: if in Russian cuisine due to the complexity of agriculture and animal husbandry, in northern regions main Tatar cuisine dishes were not assimilated, still, the Ukrainian cuisine interpreted those in its own way, and on their basis, other, absolutely unique recipes have been created.
+Within a private gastronomic tour, travelers are told that many researchers explain the differences in the same dishes from different regions of Ukraine by the very fact that the areas not so affected by the Mongol-Tatar invasion experienced the greater influence of European traditions, Hungarian, Greek, and German cuisines.

-Despite some differences, the recipes of traditional Ukrainian cuisine include the same basic ingredients: root vegetables, in abundance growing in fertile soil (beets, carrots and potatoes), vegetables (pepper, cabbage and onions), are often used mushrooms, berries and fruits.
-The most common ingredient of meat dishes in Ukraine is pork, and the world famous salo gains a rightful place as the main national dish.
-On the territory of Eastern Europe for many years there are widespread all sorts of jokes about love of the Ukrainians for salo (every private guide can cite dozens of such jokes), but the Ukrainian people themselves do not take offense, and strongly support this tradition.
-In people’s understanding salo is not just food, from ancient times this dish was a symbol of wealth, pride and family prosperity.
-No less popular are the jokes about the Ukrainian national drink horilka, which on a par with salo became a symbol of the traditional cuisine.
+Despite some differences, the recipes of traditional Ukrainian cuisine include the same basic ingredients: root vegetables, in abundance growing in fertile soil (beets, carrots, and potatoes), and vegetables (pepper, cabbage, and onions), are often used mushrooms, berries, and fruits.
+The most common ingredient of meat dishes in Ukraine is pork, and the world-famous salo gains a rightful place as the main national dish.
+On the territory of Eastern Europe for many years there are widespread all sorts of jokes about the love of the Ukrainians for salo (every private guide can cite dozens of such jokes), but the Ukrainian people themselves do not take offense, and strongly support this tradition.
+In people’s understanding salo is not just food, from ancient times this dish was a symbol of wealth, pride, and family prosperity.
+No less popular are the jokes about the Ukrainian national drink horilka, which on par with salo became a symbol of the traditional cuisine.
 Each family can boast its own recipes of horilka and nastoika (liqueur) of all kinds, which are stored and passed down over the years.
-If you are lucky, a private guide can hold for you a private tour in one of the family tiny restaurants where the owners continue to use not only the recipes of their ancestors, but also cook using traditional techniques of past centuries.
+If you are lucky, a private guide can hold for you a private tour in one of the family tiny restaurants where the owners continue to use not only the recipes of their ancestors but also cook using traditional techniques of past centuries.

-The cooking technology features in Ukraine are conditioned by the simple rural way of life, where the main requirement for the food was ease of cooking and high food energy to support strength and working capacity.
-A very common dish in the Ukrainian cuisine are all kinds of porridge: pumpkin and millet, cornmeal and milk porridge.
-No less important is pastry, prepared by women every day, because the workers every day took with them into the field bread, bread roll and pampushki (garlic donuts).
+The cooking technology features in Ukraine are conditioned by the simple rural way of life, where the main requirement for the food was the ease of cooking and high food energy to support strength and working capacity.
+A very common dish in Ukrainian cuisine is all kinds of porridge: pumpkin and millet, cornmeal, and milk porridge.
+No less important is pastry, prepared by women every day, because the workers every day took with them into the field bread, bread roll, and pampushki (garlic donuts).

-No private tour, not a single story of a private guide will overlook the king of traditional cuisine, a national Ukrainian borscht.
-In all regions of Ukraine, borscht recipes are somewhat different, but the basic components remain the same: beets, carrots, tomatoes and onions give to the ready dish its rich color; cabbage, parsley, potatoes, beans and summer squash provide the necessary density, and sour apples emphasize and complement the sweetness of vegetables.
+No private tour, not a single story of a private guide will overlook the king of traditional cuisine, national Ukrainian borscht.
+In all regions of Ukraine, borscht recipes are somewhat different, but the basic components remain the same: beets, carrots, tomatoes, and onions give the ready dish its rich color; cabbage, parsley, potatoes, beans, and summer squash provide the necessary density, and sour apples emphasize and complement the sweetness of vegetables.
 The result is a thick rich soup with a delicate texture and a rich mix of indescribable flavors.
-For members of private tours it will be interesting to see that a real Ukrainian borscht must infuse for at least a day to ensure that all ingredients fully disclosed their maximum flavor and aroma, and every private guide will tell you that for a properly cooked borscht a spoon must stand upright in it.
+For members of private tours, it will be interesting to see that real Ukrainian borscht must infuse for at least a day to ensure that all ingredients fully disclosed their maximum flavor and aroma, and every private guide will tell you that for a properly cooked borscht a spoon must stand upright in it.

 Traditional Ukrainian cuisine drinks are all sorts of kvass and kompot (fruit drink), made by traditional recipes these perfectly quench thirst, and thus are very useful for health.

-Read our previous article Success story: How I became a sought-after guide
+Read our previous article Success story: How I became a sought-after tour guide

-Read our next article Bangladeshi Cuisine: Treat yourself with the Best Food on the Planet
+Read our next article Bangladeshi Cuisine: Treat yourself to the Best Food on the Planet